Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Function

-At the beginning part of the Code, we are attempting to make one of the Indexes (myIndex) of the Order Details Table active.
-Since myIndex is not yet created in the Table this action runs into an Error condition.
-We are trapping this Error Code and passing control to the Sub-Routine to create myIndex and to add it to the Indexes collection.
-The new Index is activated in preparation for data processing.
+At the beginning of the code, we attempt to activate one of the indexes (myIndex) in the Order Details table.
+Since myIndex has not yet been created, this action triggers an error.
+The error is trapped, and control is passed to a subroutine that creates myIndex and adds it to the table’s Indexes collection.
+The new index is then activated in preparation for data processing.

-The next steps calculate Order-wise Total Values and updates on Orders Table.
+The next steps calculate Order-wise Total Values and update them in the Orders Table.

 Earlier Post Link References: